 I admire the design that never takes the view away from the player.
 There's never a point where you see something not from Gordon's eyes.
 When you walk into a long, narrow space like a hallway or tunnel, it's probably a level transition or loading area.
 Valve has a tendency to overuse other level gimmicks, like seesaws.
 In the first game, there is a level where you shoot railroad switches, and another where you navigate a warehouse full of laser tripbeams.
 On every beach in Half-Life 2, you can't walk on sand without getting swarmed by man-sized bugs, so you need to move (and walk on) pieces of debris to avoid the sand.

 At LAN parties, when we got bored slaughtering bots, and tired of wondering why the Far Cry dedicated server wasn't showing up, we played Half-Life 2: Deathmatch.
 It was far easier to work with, and my friends still had plenty of fun.
 Or did until we discovered that the magnum revolver is extremely accurate and packs a one-shot-kill.
-I can't decide which was worse: the magnum, or getting killed by a toilet.
+I can't decide which was worse: getting killed by the magnum, or an airborn toilet.

 Even today, Half-Life 2 is a good game.
 Because Gabe Newell said that episodic gaming will take us to the promised land, Half-Life 2 has two small episodes.
 I possess and have played those, and maybe I'll cover them in another article.
 I can understand the anxiety about episode 3, but I'm just not invested enough.